-A. Applicants from non-accredited high schools.

-B. Transfer students who do not have the 2.00 GPA may be admitted conditionally if they are eligible to return to the university most recently attended, or if they have been out of school for a fall or spring semester.

-C. Applicants without a high school diploma or GED who have acceptable ACT scores (cut-off scores to be established by the Admissions and Credits Committee) may petition the committee for conditional admission.
+- A. Applicants from high schools not accredited by the state. - B. Transfer students who do not have the 2.00 GPA may be admitted conditionally if they are eligible to return to the university most recently attended, or if they have been out of school for a fall or spring semester. - C. Applicants without a high school diploma or GED who have acceptable ACT scores (cut-off scores to be established by the Admissions and Credits Committee) may petition the committee for conditional admission.
 The University believes that most students without a high school diploma should seek to complete high school or obtain a GED prior to enrolling in the University.
-Assistance in obtaining a GED is readily available through the Adult Education Program within the Arkansas State University-Beebe/ Newport service area.
+Assistance in obtaining a GED is readily available through the Adult Education Program within the Arkansas State University- Newport service area.